Breaking through Imposter Syndrome to Launch My Newsletter

 4. Teach Online

-Skillshare are great as they already offer a built-in audience of students looking to learn.
+Skillshare is great as it already offers a built-in audience of students looking to learn.
 You can earn a commission when a student signs up and whilst they’re taking your classes.
-If you already have an audience, offer your course on your own website using a site like Teachable.
+If you already have an audience, offer your course on your website using a site like Teachable.

 5. Online Freelancing